tyson-swetnam/emsi/README.md

 ## Contents

-The repository is organized (in the attempt) to enable reproducible research as part of the [FAIR data principles]().
+The repository is organized (in the attempt) to enable reproducible research as part of the [FAIR data principles](https://www.go-fair.org/fair-principles/).

-You can (re)run the analyses using your own computer, or the cloud data science workbench [CyVerse](https://cyverse.org) Discovery Environment.
+You can (re)run these analyses using your own computer, on commercial cloud, or a data science workbench [CyVerse](https://cyverse.org) Discovery Environment.

-See our [Wiki](https://github.com/tyson-swetnam/emsi/wiki) for additional details.
+See our [Wiki](https://github.com/tyson-swetnam/emsi/wiki) for additional details on the background for this work.

 Clone the repo to your local or VM: